-MegaRAID SCSI 320-0 supports 32 MB to 128 MB ECC SDRAM DIMM on-board cache memory.
 MegaRAID supports write-through or write-back caching, which can be selected for each logical drive.
 To improve performance in sequential disk accesses, MegaRAID does not use read-ahead caching for the current logical drive.
 The default setting for the read policy is Normal, meaning no read-ahead caching.
 You can disable read-ahead caching.

-Marning!
+Warning!